 - School Library Teacher Licensure

-Apply to Simmons College Online
+Apply to Simmons University Online

-Ready to apply to Simmons College?
+Ready to apply to Simmons University?
 Simmons tries to make this process as simple and straightforward as they can.
 If you’re an undergrad, you can use either The Common Application or the Simmons Online Application, neither of which require an application fee.
 There’s also a print application, which may require an application fee.
 Your admissions counselor should be able to guide you through this process and break down any additional requirements.
 Generally, you’ll need:

 - Letters of Recommendation